RektPunk/colablinter/README.md

     ```
     Note: After the report is displayed, the code in the cell executes as normal.
 If errors exist (like F821), execution will fail.

-3. Check entire notebook (`%cl_report`)
+3. Check entire notebook (`%clreport`)

-    Use line magic `%cl_report` to check across the entire saved notebook file (requires the notebook to be saved to Google Drive and mounted).
+    Use line magic `%clreport` to check across the entire saved notebook file (requires the notebook to be saved to Google Drive and mounted).

     ```python
-    %cl_report
+    %clreport
     ```

-4. Activate/Deactivate Auto Fix (`%cl_autofix`)
+4. Activate/Deactivate Auto Fix (`%clautofix`)
-    The `%cl_autofix` line magic allows you to automatically fix code before every code cell is executed.
+    The `%clautofix` line magic allows you to automatically fix code before every code cell is executed.

     To Activate Auto Fixing:
     ```python
-    %cl_autofix on # %cl_autofix off when you want to deactivate
+    %clautofix on # %clautofix off when you want to deactivate
     ```

 ## Known Caveats & Troubleshooting

-Magic Command Execution: When using `%%cl_report` or `%%cl_fix` with `%cl_autofix` on active, the autofix mechanism is temporarily suppressed during the final execution step to prevent infinite loops or dual checks.
-If you want to disable auto-fixing, use `%cl_autofix off`
+Magic Command Execution: When using `%%creport` or `%%cfix` with `%clautofix` on active, the autofix mechanism is temporarily suppressed during the final execution step to prevent infinite loops or dual checks.
+If you want to disable auto-fixing, use `%clautofix off`